MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-copilot.md

 # Copilot tenant settings

-Fabric has a new tenant setting group, **Copilot and Azure OpenAI Service**, with following two settings:
+Fabric has a tenant setting group, **Copilot and Azure OpenAI Service**, with the following settings:

+Enabled by default:

 - Admins can turn on Copilot for specific security groups, or for their entire organization.
 Users in those groups can use a preview of Copilot and other features powered by Azure OpenAI.